Holster Options for Handgun Hunters

 The last factor, and one we want to try to avoid if at all possible, is budget.
 No good will come from carrying a gun in a cheap, ill-fitting holster.
 I swore off using such gear many years ago when I jumped a narrow creek and promptly baptized my .44 six-gun.

 Do yourself and your handguns a favor, always invest in the best holster money can buy.
 You won’t regret it and they will last you a long, long time.
-The holsters pictured here are highly recommended.
+The holsters discussed in this article are highly recommended.

 Belt Holster